Tigerryttaren/M7002E-Computer-Graphics/README.md

 Assignment 3
 =======================
 ### "Disclaimer"
-The controls and the generall plauer concept was inspired from the HelloCollisions.java example, and Crosshairs were inspired from HelloPhysics.java.
+The controls and the general player concept was inspired from the HelloCollisions.java example, and crosshairs were taken pretty straight off from HelloPhysics.java.

+### World Breach
+In some cases, a box that has gained significant speed or torque might penetrate the ceiling or ground due to awesome forces.

 ### Required features implemented

 #### Creating an Enclosed Enviromnent
-An enclosed room with a floor, a roof and 4 walls was created.
-All of the are solid and will not let the player ass through them.
+An enclosed room with a floor, a roof and four walls was created.
+All of the are solid and will not let the player pass through them.

 #### Model Creation
+I chose to create the models programatically and add some fancy textures.

 #### Instancing
+The crates, drones and most objects are created by calling a method that takes the properties as input.
+One can easily instanciate several objects.

 #### Smooth Motion
+In front of HAL9000, there are three crates that can be manipulated to fidget around.
+Also, in the ceiling there are three surveilance drones that will move following a path when the player presses buttons.

 ### Instructions
+Move the player with the WASD and SPACE keys, as well as the mouse or ARROW keys to move the camera.
+Use the 1 key to manipulate Crate 1, the 2 key to manipulate Crate 2, and the 3 key to manipulate Crate 3.
+Bounce the red rubber ball on the B key.
+Start surveilance drone 1 with key 7, drone 2 with key 8 and drone 3 with key 9.

 ### References
 ##### Black Tile Texture